 NOW, here in upstate New York, we are playing a different tune on our implements, and Rake 'n’ Scrape takes on a whole different meaning.

 Living with the woods in our backyard has its advantages and disadvantages.
 Sometimes during the winter, all the leaves blow into the woods, and other times the leaves blow from the woods into the yard.
 Sort of like the saying, “Sometimes you are the statue and sometimes you are the pigeon.”
 This year we were definitely the statue, so we had more than the normal amount of raking to do and branches to pick up.
 Luckily we have the equipment to handle it, making the leaves and branches easier to dispose of.
-An advantage of having the woods is that we can just put the bucket load after bucket load back there to mulch down (and hopefully not blow back!).

 While raking one of the large periwinkle gardens I decided we might as well REALLY clean it up and remove all the old stumps, rocks, and a couple of errant growing nuisance trees.
 Dave was ecstatic to be able to do some digging (aka scraping) and hauling away the old roots.